-The Achievement and Assessment Institute (AAI) at the University of Kansas exists to improve the performance of students, adults, and public agencies throughout local, state, and national communities.
+The Achievement & Assessment Institute (AAI) at the University of Kansas exists to improve the performance of students, adults and public agencies throughout local, state and national communities.

-The Institute includes four centers, which represent a diversity of services and programs:
+The Institute includes seven centers, which represent a diversity of services and programs:

-AAI and its centers partner with numerous agencies whose goals are to improve the lives of children and adults through academics, employment, career advancement, or building healthy environments, as well as to enhance the capacity of organizations that help children, adults, and communities succeed.
+AAI and its centers partner with numerous agencies to improve the lives of children and adults through academics, employment, career advancement and building healthy environments, as well as to enhance the capacity of organizations that help children, adults and communities succeed.

-Effective July 1st, 2013, it was recognized by KU’s Office of Research and Graduate Studies as one of just 12 designated university research centers and institutes.
+Effective July 1, 2013, AAI was recognized by KU’s Office of Research and Graduate Studies as one of just 12 designated university research centers and institutes.

-As part of its mission, the AAI also provides KU faculty support and encouragement related to research in improving the performance and enhancing the achievements of students, adults, and public-sector agencies.
-The Institute and its four centers also provide opportunities for undergraduate and graduate students to obtain valuable research and on-the-job employment experience while at KU.
+As part of its mission, AAI also provides KU faculty support and encouragement related to research in improving the performance and enhancing the achievements of students, adults and public-sector agencies.
+The Institute and its centers also provide opportunities for undergraduate and graduate students to obtain valuable research and on-the-job employment experience while at KU.